Femia > Health Library > Pregnancy > Pregnancy week by week > Week 19 of pregnancy: What’s happening with your baby and bump

 By 19 weeks, your belly is likely more defined, and you may be wearing maternity clothes to accommodate the growth.
 Each bump is unique, so don’t worry if you’re showing more or less than others at this stage—every pregnancy is different!

 At 19 weeks, your baby is developing rapidly, with strengthened muscles, growing bones, and more controlled movements.
-The baby’s hearing is more developed, allowing them to respond to sounds inside and outside your body, such as your voice or even music.
-Nerve cells are forming specialized connections, refining the baby’s sense of touch and enabling them to grasp their tiny hands and feet.
 As the baby moves more actively, you may notice regular flutters, especially after meals or in the evening.

 19-week baby size